 I wrote another book.
 This time it’s about building your own electronics lab, titled Building Your Own Electronics Lab.
 It gives the reader a gentle introduction to electricity and electronics and how to safely learn and play with them.
 Basic tools and components are discussed and some simple starter projects are presented.
 The main idea that I tried to put forward is that the electronics hobby is fun.
 It’s also fun to share with others.

-Both paperback and e-book versions are available from Amazon.com, or find it at your favorite bookseller using the ISBN 978-1430243861.
+The softcover edition is available in my store!
+You can also find paperback and e-book versions on Amazon.com, or find it at your favorite bookseller using the ISBN 978-1430243861.

 The kits still comes with a 3xAAA battery holder with a built-in power switch.
 The lighting modes are identical to the previous version.
 The price remains the same.

-You should be able to buy your very own copy today from Amazon with a nice little discount and free Super-Saver shipping.
+You can buy your very own copy from our store!
+It’s also available from Amazon.
 You can also go to your favorite book seller and buy a copy.
 Just use the ISBN number 978-1430238829.
 To buy the ebook, go to the book’s page on the Apress web site, apress.com.

 This was a very exciting project for me.
 It’s my first book.
 I hope you enjoy it.